Harshyduvnsi/Harshyduvnsi/README.txt

  There are two folders in the repository the web folder contains the website on other hand app has the admin application.
   App :
-      Dowload the app files, then you need to instal some python packages, to do so run the below command in your tterminal. pip install pyqrcode pypng opencv-python pandas pygame All set you are ready to go in the working directory run the below command. python teens_of_god.py
+      Dowload the app files, then you need to instal some python packages, to do so run the below command in your terminal. pip install pyqrcode pypng opencv-python pandas pygame All set you are ready to go in the working directory run the below command. python teens_of_god.py

   Web :
+      After downloading the web folder open the index.html file in your browser and here is the website.

+Thanks(Code on wings)